 This not only helps you to find candidates with the right skills, it may also make it easier to identify those that will fit well in your company culture.
 Of course, it can take a little while to figure out what tech will help your recruiting process the most, but this initial time investment will pay dividends in the long run.

 Take a look at our how-to guide for recruiting in the digital age.

 Interviews are an incredibly important part of the process.
 It’s your chance to determine whether their personality will mesh with your company culture, while also learning more about their skills and experience.

 With interviews often taking over an hour, candidates can become fatigued, which can skew the process or lead to it becoming much longer.
 By creating a standardized form, you ensure that each interview follows a template, and you have the ability to use a simple grading system to rate employees on various criteria.
 If you create the form online, it can be easily shared with any relevant stakeholders who need to provide candidate feedback.

 Improve skill testing

-Most companies require a certain element of skill testing at some point in the recruitment process, but many are still doing it at their workplace.
-Instead, send applicants a test to complete, which they have to do within an specific amount of time.
-You can then go through the results in your own time.
+Many companies require a certain element of skill testing at some point in the recruiting process.
+Instead of onsite skills assessments, send applicants a test to complete online by a specified date and time.
+This allows you to go through the results on your own schedule.
 You could also rank each section, giving them a mark at the end, and filter candidates out that don't hit a certain benchmark.

-If you are in a more practical industry, this can be difficult, but you can use augmented reality software to test their experience or even survey them to assess their basic knowledge level.
+If you are in a more practical industry, you might opt to use augmented reality software to test their experience, or survey them to assess their basic knowledge level on various topics.